 As well as the riverside cafés (and a few places along the road to the station), there are many possible refreshment places in the town centre up ahead to the right.

 The good-value Moathouse Café is at the bottom of the High Street.
-Further up the road, the popular Tudor Rose Restaurant is on the other side of the road, alongside the Red Lion pub and two coffee shops.
-The Norfolk Arms Hotel is on the right, while the Swan Hotel is back towards the river on the other arm of the High Street.
-Just past the Tudor Rose, there are two up-market establishments in Tarrant Street which serve afternoon tea, Belinda's and the Bay Tree Restaurant.
+Further up the road, the Tudor Rose Restaurant is on the other side of the road, alongside the Red Lion pub and two coffee shops.
+Other places such as Belinda's Tea Rooms can be found along Tarrant Street, just off the High Street.

 Cross the river bridge and go along Queen Street to join the A27.
 Follow the signposted pedestrian and cycle route on its left-hand side, which swings round under the road to the station entrance.

-Cross the road bridge over the River Arun and continue along Queen Street, passing the White Hart pub and several fast-food shops.
-Keep ahead where the road joins the A27 at a roundabout.
-Even though the station approach road is ahead on the right, do not cross this busy main road at the pedestrian lights but stay on its left-hand side.
+Make your way to the road bridge over the River Arun.
+Cross the river and continue along Queen Street, passing the White Hart pub and several fast-food shops.
+Keep ahead where the road joins the A27 at a roundabout and stay on its left-hand side.

-Opposite the approach road bear left onto the signposted pedestrian and cycle route to the station, a tarmac path which goes up to the railway line and then swings round under the main road to the station entrance.
-Trains to London leave from the platform on the near side.
+For the best route do not cross the busy main road at the pedestrian lights by the station approach road but bear left onto the signposted pedestrian and cycle route to the station.
+This tarmac path goes up to the railway line and swings round under the A27 to the station entrance.
+Trains to London leave from Platform 1 on the near side.